cardano-community/cncli/INSTALL.md

 - ```sync``` will continuously keep the ```cncli.db``` database synchronized.
 - ```sendtip``` will continuously send your stake pool ```tip``` to PoolTool.
-- ```leaderlog``` will run every day at 09:45 UTC and can be configured to run all or any of the following tasks:
+- ```leaderlog``` will run twice per day and can be configured to run all or any of the following tasks:
-  - on day 1 of the epoch send the assigned slots for the current and previous epoch to PoolTool and
+  - on beginning of the epoch send the assigned slots for the current and previous epoch to PoolTool and
-  - on day 4 of the epoch calculate the leaderlog for the next epoch and mail it and/or write a slots.csv file.
+  - on day 4 of the epoch calculate the leaderlog for the next epoch, mail it and/or write a slots.csv file.

 To set up ```systemd```: